FIN-021: Internal Control

-The University of Virginia and the University of Virginia Medical Center, and the College at Wise are committed to maintaining a strong system of internal control as a business best-practice.
+The University of Virginia, the University of Virginia Medical Center, and the College at Wise are committed to maintaining a strong system of internal control as a business best-practice.
 This policy assists the University, the Medical Center, and the College at Wise in complying with the Commonwealth of Virginia Agency Risk Management and Internal Control Standards (ARMICS) and is consistent with the internal control integrated framework promulgated by the Committee of Sponsoring Organizations of the Treadwell Commission (COSO).

 Internal Control:Organizational plans and procedures which are designed to: